 The position of the understanding—What it can observe

 Tradition is the habits adopted by an understanding to achieve the greatest benefit from its reality.

-Only the beliefs of a sane understanding are sensible, for those of an insane understanding are corrupted by its fears and fancies so are silly.
+Knowledge is the beliefs of a sane understanding, for those of an insane understanding are corrupted by its fears and fancies and are delusions.

 Although the new science of philosophy significantly improves human understanding it reveals our current society is waning so condemning most citizens as fools, who naturally resent such a judgement.
 Most contemporary citizens insist upon ignoring the new science, and if they are pressed to recognise it, will persecute its proponents.